BCA National Training Group

 - Fran Bodkin: Qualified teacher, Certificate IV Training and Assessment, Bachelor degree with majors in environmental sciences, geomorphology, cartography, climatology and marine studies, Postgraduate Diploma of Environmental Studies, PhD on medicinal uses of plants of the Sydney region of Australia.
 Relevant experience: Fran has worked on various natural resource management projects over many years.
 She is well respected in the Indigenous community and is especially suited to working in situations where Aboriginal culture and custom expertise is required.
 She has led a variety of Aboriginal training programs in conservation and land management and cultural heritage integration.
 She has years of experience in education and training.

-BCA National has over 20 years experience working with Aboriginal organisations in strategy, organisational development and training.
+BCA National Training Group has over 20 years experience working with Aboriginal organisations in strategy, organisational development and training.

 - Department of Land and Water Conservation: Development of River Peoples Water Management Strategies.